The New York Times article can be found here.

 lantern shining seems so small.

-See in single file we walk along,
+See in single file we walk along, singing joyfully our lantern song.

 people of one light are we.